acemod/ACE3/docs/wiki/framework/crew-served-weapons-framework.md

     };
     class banana_csw: StaticMGWeapon {
         class ace_csw_options {
-            disassembleTo = "banana_carry_weapon"; // What will be spawned when "Disassemble Weapon" is pressed };
+            enabled = 1; // Enabled = 0 means that ACE CSW will not affect this weapon, and can be disassembled/assembled using vanilla ARMA. disassembleTo = "banana_carry_weapon"; // What will be spawned when "Disassemble Weapon" is pressed };
         class Turrets: Turrets {